panviva/toolkit-node-sdk/README.md

 # Panviva.Sdk

-## __Introduction__
+## **Introduction**

 Wouldn't it be great if you could share information seamlessly?
-This JavaScipt sdk allows you to push your knowledge further and consume a complete list of Panviva's API offerings within your application.
+This JavaScript SDK allows you to push your knowledge further and consume a complete list of Panviva's API offerings within your application.
 This is a simple NPM package provided by [Panviva Pty.
-Ltd.](https://www.panviva.com/) to help streamline integrations with Panviva APIs within JavaScript environments.
+Ltd.](https://www.panviva.com) to help streamline integration with Panviva APIs within JavaScript environments.

-## __Prerequisites__
+## **Prerequisites**

-### To use the Panviva sdk, you must have:
+### To use the Panviva SDK, you must have:

 1. Access to a Panviva instance (also known as a tenant)
 2. A developer account on the Panviva developer portal ([dev.panviva.com](https://dev.panviva.com))